espsrc/rucio-rse-StoRM-webdav/README.md

 cat /var/log/storm/webdav/storm-webdav-server.log
 ```

-*Check error with REDIS server.
-By default REDIS is not isntalled anyway, so you have to install manually.*
+*By default REDIS is not isntalled anyway, so you have to install manually.*

 Get service metrics
 ```
 curl http://localhost:8085/status/metrics?pretty=true
 ```

+It will return:

 ```
 {
   "version" : "4.0.0",